bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_post.md

 <img src="microbial_diagnostics_post_files/figure-gfm/its_rarefaction_curve_fig-1.png" style="display: block; margin: auto;" />

-Minimum sequencing depth reached is 5320.
+Minimum sequencing depth reached by `rarecurve()` is 5320.
 Rarefying the data to this depth caused the removal of a few samples.
 In each field, the top 8 samples (based on sequence abundance) were retained. **At this new minimum sequencing depth, all samples retained are well-characterized,** with the rarefication threshold (shown above by the vertical line) lying on the flat part of all sample curves.

+Rarefying the raw data to 8 samples per field in `process_data.R` used `rrarefy()` from package Vegan, and resulted in a slightly different sequencing depth per sample of **5321.**

 This result can be corroborated by comparing the total sequences recovered per field vs. the richness recovered per field.
 A relationship